milvus-io/bootcamp/deployments/JuiceFS/README.md

 # Build a Milvus distributed cluster based on JuiceFS

-This tutorial uses JuiceFS as shared storage to build Mishards.
+This tutorial uses [JuiceFS](https://github.com/juicedata/juicefs) as shared storage to build Mishards.
 JuiceFS is an open source POSIX file system built on top of Redis and object storage (e.g. S3), and is equivalent to a stateless middleware that helps various applications share data through a standard file system interface.
 As shown in the diagram below:

 <img src="2.png" alt="1" style="zoom:60%;" />

-## Install dependencies
+## Environment preparation

 To build a Milvus cluster you need at least two servers and a shared storage device, i.e. **JuiceFS**.